ahmedomar11345/ahmedomar11345/README.md

 - Discovered and reported multiple vulnerabilities in public and private bug bounty programs.
 - Contributed to a safer internet through responsible disclosure.
-- [Add your certificates here if you have any: OSCP, CEH, etc.]

 ---